kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 ### `iptables` proxy mode {#proxy-mode-iptables}

-In this mode, kube-proxy watches the Kubernetes control plane for the addition and removal of Service and Endpoints objects.
+In this mode, kube-proxy watches the Kubernetes control plane for the addition and removal of Service and EndpointSlice objects.
 For each Service, it installs iptables rules, which capture traffic to the Service's `clusterIP` and `port`, and redirect that traffic to one of the Service's backend sets.
 For each endpoint, it installs iptables rules which